lucianor8775/escaping-morgana/Dimension-split/Grab-fruit.md

 Arthur: i swear i wasnt doing it on purpose.
 I had no idea that apple even belonged to you!! maybe you should try picking up after yourself instead of lashing out on others.

-[the animals begin to transform and take form of a women]
+[the animals begin to transform and they take form of a women]

+morgana: you rude child. you should know better than to be stealing from others.

+Arthur: WHO ARE YOU!?!?

-morgana:
+morgana: i am morgana.